kalawode/kalawode/README.md

 - A final-year Biomedical Sciences student at The University of Edinburgh👩‍🎓
 - I have a growing passion for artificial intelligence and data science
-- Motivated by curiosity, driven by learning, and ready to make a difference!💡
+- I love solving problems, motivated by curiosity, driven by learning, and ready to make a difference!💡
 - 💁‍♀️ I have experience with
             [![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)](https://www.r-project.org/)